dhirpatel133/EasyBytes-RecipeDatabase/README.md

 5) Database has been created and loaded to the sample platform.
 Refer to the db/Creating_Loading_Recipe.sql which will create the table and load information from recipe.csv.

-# How to create and load the production database with a large "production" dataset.
+# How to create and load the production database

 Recipe data will be retrieved from https://www.edamam.com/ using a GET request\
 There will be a Python script that gets the data, formats it and pushes to the desire table in the database